As an employer do I have to Accommodate flexible working for child care?

 If your employee does not have 26 weeks continuous service it is good practice to meet with them.
 You have invested time and money on recruiting and training this employee recently, therefore if you can accommodate the request it makes good business sense to do so as this helps to retain this employee in your business.

-Here are some reasons why you can reject a flexible working request:
+Here are your main responsibilities when receiving a statutory flexible working request:

 - extra costs that will damage the business

 - the work can’t be reorganised among other staff

 - people can’t be recruited to do the work

 - flexible working will affect quality and performance

 - the business won’t be able to meet customer demand